jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/BriefPersonalAlleycat" target="_blank" class="button small">Reader</a>

-_If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
+_If this was a Nature show, you could tell the difference between desert, mountain, or coastal ecosystems.
 You can't distinguish with us today.
 And that's a big problem.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have few adaptions to make life easier.
 Our society's future profits depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.